Sarath191181208/Java-Problems-Class/README.md

       occurrences of the maximum occurring character from string.
 Implement all given task with multi-threaded environment with synchronization among all threads.
       Note: design function for each task.

+  27. Implement the java program for the following scenario: Generate the multithreaded environment where the Producer generates an integer between 0 and 9
+      (inclusive), stores it in a CubbyHole object.
+To make the synchronization, Producer waits for a random amount of time between 0 and 100 milliseconds before repeating the number-generating cycle.
+The Consumer consumes all integers from the CubbyHole (the exact same object into which the Producer put the integers in the first place) as quickly as they become available.